mixbytes/tank/README.md

 ### 4. Log in to the monitoring

 Locate the IP-address of the newly-created instance which name ends with `-monitoring`.
-Open `http://{monitoring ip}:3000/dashboards` in your browser, type in 'tank' in username and password fields.
+Open `http://{monitoring ip}:3000/dashboards` in your browser, type in 'tank' in the username and password fields.
 You will see cluster metrics in the predefined dashboards.

 ### 5. List current active runs